interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 1. Retrieve the ``ReplaceRequest`` as per the ``replaceId`` parameter from ``Vaults`` in the ``VaultRegistry``.
 Return ``ERR_REPLACE_ID_NOT_FOUND`` error if no such ``ReplaceRequest`` was found.

-2. Check that caller of the function is indeed the to-be-replaced Vault as specified in the ``ReplaceRequest``.
+2. Check that caller of the function is indeed the to-be-replaced vault as specified in the ``ReplaceRequest``.
 Return ``ERR_UNAUTHORIZED`` error if this check fails.

 3. Check that the collateral rate of the vault is not under the ``AuctionCollateralThreshold`` as defined in the VaultRegistry.
 If it is under the ``AuctionCollateralThreshold`` return ``ERR_UNAUTHORIZED``.